StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Fixed issue that caused the old and new state to disappear for certain health state changes in the Event Perspective.
 STAC-11691
 * Fixed issue that prevented exports produced by the CLI on Windows from being imported.
 STAC-11096
 * Fixed issue that caused incorrect anomalies to be detected on CloudWatch metrics by introducing two new aggregation methods: COUNT\_NO\_ZEROS and SUM\_NO\_ZEROS.
 Aggregation methods COUNT and SUM keep the existing behavior of filling gaps in metrics with zeroes, with a configurable delay.
 STAC-11079

-## Unsupported versions

-The versions below have reached End of Life \(EOL\) and are no longer be supported.

-{% hint style="warning" %}
-These releases are susceptible to the Apache log4j2 vulnerabilities CVE-2021-44228 and CVE-2021-45046.
-{% endhint %}

 ### StackState v4.2.x